 The Mapping of Milton Keynes (or wherever)

 A key stage in the deployment of the technology is training, producing what we call “scene priors”.
 These are simply detailed maps of the environment and they are adorned with all kinds of extra information like lighting changes and seasonal appearance changes.
-A few of those maps can be seen in these movies below
+An example can be seen below.